chandru89new/Vue-Design-Patterns-Book/01-creating-components-made-easy.md

 ```

 This direct access of state variables is not really recommended.
 You should setup `getters` for accessing all the state properties instead of directly getting their values.

+And that brings us to the end of this pattern.

 [objdestructuring]: https://wesbos.com/destructuring-objects